-This guide is the fastest path for a first-time user or reviewer to get Project Intelligence for Excel (PI) running with a sample project, a working forecast, the main report outputs, and a few practical validation checks.
+This guide is the fastest path for a first-time user or reviewer to get Project Intelligence for Excel (PI)

-Good news: you do not need an external project workbook to begin.
 The built-in Quick Start Tutorial loads a fictional sample project so you can start testing immediately.

 Screenshot note: the images below are illustrative.
 The exact active sheet, tabs, or task pane state can vary slightly depending on where you are in the flow.